nikolaybutnik/CryptoGraph/README.md

 ![CryptoGraph Image](https://github.com/nikolaybutnik/CryptoGraph/blob/master/client/public/images/cryptograph-screenshotV3.png?raw=true)

-CryptoGraph is a work in progress application that allows the user to graph and compare various cryptocurrency pairs on different marketplaces.
+CryptoGraph is a work in progress application that allows the user to graph various cryptocurrency pairs on different crypto exchanges, to allow for easy price comparison between various exchanges.

 ### Built With